SaveliDarhel/EvidencePojistnychUdalosti/README.md

 | **USER** | systemUser | systemUser |

 >
-> After run application (left click in main -> run) the Tomcat server will run, and you will see the main page of application on url(http://localhost:8080/home)
+> After starting your SQL/Apache server, run application (left click in main -> run), the Tomcat server will run, and you will see the main page of application on url(http://localhost:8080/home)
 >